(Mod 10.5) Arsenal’s PvE HR 100% Crit Build

 - Ring of Brutality +4/5 (Demogorgon)

-Ideally you will want at least one of your companions to be legendary so you can achieve the legendary bonus and acquire an additional 15% of your companion’s stats as your own.
+You will want at least one of your companions to be legendary so you can achieve the legendary bonus and acquire an additional 15% of your companion’s stats as your own.

 Once you reach a certain point in the game you need to start using companions that give percentage stat increases instead of flat stat increases.
 I use the following.